by Buffy Ellen

 Always use certified organic ingredients where possible

 Middle2c raw cashews (soaked 2-4hrs)2 over-ripe bananas (sliced and frozen)1/3-1/2c light coconut nectar/maple syrup (depending on how sweet you like it - see tasting notes below)1/3c freshly juiced apple juice1tsp cinnamon

-1c freshly frozen blueberries (if available, see tasting notes below)1c strawberries1 banana (sliced and frozen)4 medjool dates1Tbsp dark coconut nectar/maple syrup1tsp cinnamon
+Top1c freshly frozen blueberries (if available, see tasting notes below)1c strawberries1 banana (sliced and frozen)4 medjool dates1Tbsp dark coconut nectar/maple syrup1tsp cinnamon

 c = 250ml cup, tbsp = 15ml tablespoon, tsp = 5ml teaspoon

 1. Start by making the base.
 Put the almonds into a food processor and blend for a minute or so until the nuts are nicely crushed.
 Once this has happened add the pitted medjool dates and blend again until a sticky mix forms.
 Press this into the base of a cake tin and place in the freezer.

 2. Then make the middle layer by simply putting all the ingredients into the food processor and blend until smooth and creamy.
 Take the base layer out of the freezer and pour three quarters of this mix over it before putting the cake back into the freezer – keep the final quarter of the mix in the processor as it’s needed for the top layer.

 3. Wait about twenty minutes for the middle layer to set in the freezer before making the third layer.
 To make this simply add the remaining ingredients to the blender combined with the mix from the middle, blend until smooth and then pour over the middle layer.

 4. Place the cake back into the freezer to set for two hours before serving.
 You’ll need to remove the cake from the freezer and allow it to warm up for a few minutes before you serve it.
 Then enjoy!